Skip to content

 Evaluating the Fine Print

 • Fees: Look beyond interest rates for origination fees, closing costs, and guarantee fees.
+These affect the total cost of capital and the franchisee's break-even timeline.

 • Collateral and Guarantees: Understand what assets are at risk.
 SBA 7(a) loans almost always require a personal guarantee.
+Franchisees should know this before they begin site evaluation.

 Frequently Asked Questions about Financing a Franchise